twalker7/03-PasswordWiz/README.md

 # The Password Wizard Password Generator

+## description
-description: a password creator built using HTML, CSS, and JS
+ This API is a password creator, built using HTML, CSS, and JS.
-    -this password generator takes input from prompt and confirmation boxes, returning a string following the specifications chosen in the prompts.
+This password generator takes input from prompt and confirmation boxes, returning a string following the specifications chosen in the prompts.

     -the program was largely alread built, my contribution only being in the creation of a function within the already-built Javascript file.

+## Purpose
-motivation: this sample password gnerator is meant to fulfil the requirements at UCLA extension bootcamp
+A simple password gnerator design to return a string based upon the specifications of character types allowed: uppercase, lowercase, numeric, and special.
+This application was meant to fulfil course requirements the requirements at UCLA Extension's coding bootcamp

+## Snapshot of Application

+Screen Shot 2021-05-09 at 10.44.29 PM.png